Family in UK Offers Sponsorship

-We get this query daily.
-It is totally understandable.
-Family tend to want the best for one another.
+We get this query daily and relate to family wanting the best for one another.

 The South African in South Africa is hereafter referred to as “applicant”.